Jollywatt/typst-fletcher/src/nodes.typ

   /// Nodes with equal layer are drawn in the order they are inserted.
   /// -> number
   layer: 0,
+  /// Name of the node for use with coordinate anchors.
+  ///
+  /// This can also be passed as a positional argument (but then
+  /// the name must be a label, not a string).
+  /// -> label | str
   name: none,
-  /// Alignment of the node within its associated cell within a flexigrid.
+  /// Align a node within its associated flexigrid cell.
   ///
   /// This only has effect when used inside a @diagram or @flexigrid.
   ///
   /// #frame-row(..(top + left, right).map(it => diagram(
-  ///   debug: "grid",
+  ///   debug: "node.cell",
   ///   spacing: 2pt,
   ///   node-fill: teal.lighten(50%),
   ///   node((0,0), align: it, raw(repr(it))),